-- Business insights: Understand the full value of your online ads.
+|Business insights reporting: This feature helps you understand the full value of your online ads.
 The customer research and shopping path is complex and often includes many online touchpoints before purchasing in-store.
-Store sales helps you calculate the true ROAS of your Search, Shopping, and YouTube campaigns.
-You can gain insight and inform your business strategy by segmenting data by device, campaign, ad group, or keyword.|
+Store sales helps you calculate the true ROAS of your Search, Shopping, Display, Video, and Performance Max campaigns.
+You can gain insights and inform your business strategy by segmenting data by device, campaign, ad group, or keyword.|

-|Customer lists integration: This feature allows you to create rule-based Customer Match lists using your uploaded and hashed in-store transactions data.
-It helps you create Customer Match lists based on custom segments of your existing customers and optimize bids or deliver a tailored message at the moment of relevance.|
+|Customer lists integration (retail and restaurants only): This feature allows you to create rule-based Customer Match lists using your uploaded and hashed in-store transactions data.
+It helps you create Customer Match lists based on segments of your existing customers to optimize bids or deliver a tailored message at the moment of relevance.|

 - Google’s aggregated store visits data